lue-bird/sloope/README.md

 > in development

 # veloop
-ride your motorbike on a line with loops and tricks and try not to break your neck.
+ride your motorbike on a line with loops and tricks and try not to fall.

 Made for the [gmtk game jam 2025](https://itch.io/jam/gmtk-2025)